Hello, my name is Ms Hope and I am the nursery teacher.

 This half-term we will be exploring all aspects of colour.
 In expressive arts and design we look at how to identify and mix colours.
 We also build on our previous learning in Maths, sorting according to various criteria such as shape, colour and size, and exploring pattern.
 This we develop our understanding of the world by observing the colour changes in Autumn leaves and conducting science experiments involving colour.
 This term also provides the perfect opportunity to engage in Forest School crafts like making natural paint.
 In terms of our personal, social and emotional development, we learn how to express and regulate our emotions using the coloured zones of regulation.
 Our focus text in literacy will be My Many Coloured Days, which will inspire us to compose our own colour poems!

 Our Learning - Spring 1

 Our topic this half-term is: Once Upon a Time

-This project will enhance our love of stories and reading.
-We will learn, retell and act out familiar and traditional tales including Goldilocks, The Three Little Pigs and The Three Billy Goats Gruff.
-In Communication and Language we will learn ways to describe characters using various adjectives.
-In Physical Development we will explore ways we can dance and move like different characters.
-Creating props, costumes and using music to enhance our storytelling will enable us to enhance our skills in Expressive Arts and Design.
-In Maths we will begin our journey into number, focusing on the many ways to represent and identify numbers 1, 2 and 3, thematically linking to fairy-tales involving three characters.
-We will also compare, mass, size, and weight in practical activities like cooking or messy play.
+This project aims to enhance our love of stories and reading.
+We learn, retell and act out familiar and traditional tales including Goldilocks, The Three Little Pigs and The Three Billy Goats Gruff.
+To develop our communication and language skills we learn ways to describe characters using various adjectives.
+In PE we explore ways we can dance and move like different characters.
+Creating props, costumes and using music to enhance our storytelling enables us to apply our skills in expressive arts and design.
+In maths we focus on the many ways to represent and identify numbers 1, 2 and 3, thematically linking to fairy-tales involving three characters.
+In maths we compare, mass, size, and weight in practical activities like cooking or messy play.